Still from Cold Dark Mirror, Original Sine Productions / Moonlit Road Entertainment

 “Well, remember to tell me in the morning, when you’ve dreamed about it.”

-Sam slept, possibly to forget what he and she dreamed, and mum and dad would never know.
-In that deep well we all make.
+Sam slept, possibly to forget what he and she dreamed.
+And mum and dad would never know, because they never thought to ask.

 © Steve Laker, 2018.